cloudmesh-community/book/chapters/msg/graphql.md

-For this to work, we need to define the types that are going to be honored by the graphql service so that when a query is recieved by the server, it is firts validated to a schema that defines the types contained within the graphql service.
+For this to work, we need to define the types that are going to be honored by the graphql service so that when a query is recieved by the server, it is first validated to a schema that defines the types contained within the graphql service.

 Hence, types must be defined as part of each graphql service.
-THey are defined with the graphql schema language which is programming language agnostic.
+They are defined with the graphql schema language which is programming language agnostic.
 An example of a graphql type is: